concordion/concordion/README.md

 [![Build Status](https://travis-ci.org/concordion/concordion.svg?branch=parallel-run-strategy)](https://travis-ci.org/concordion/concordion)

+**NOTE**: The parallel runner functionality is being moved into a Concordion extension.
+This repository now only contains the source code changes to Concordion core to support the parallel runner.
+The parallel runner is currently [here](https://github.com/nigelcharman/concordion-parallel-run-extension) and will be moved to the Concordion organisation and published in due course.

+You're still welcome to try out the parallel runner as stated below.
+The functionality will be identical in the final version, only the packaging will change.

 Parallel Runner
 ===============

-This is an experimental fork of the [Concordion project](https://github.com/concordion/concordion) with a parallel Concordion runner.
-This may or may not make it into Concordion core, or it may be implemented as a Concordion extension.
+This is an experimental fork of the [Concordion project](https://github.com/concordion/concordion) with support for a parallel Concordion runner.

 Overview
 --------